Everything you need to know for your first Bali holiday!

 It is now official, Australians will no longer be asked to pay US$35 per person (VOA) visa on arrival.

 Now I can hear you saying, what can I expect to see and experience in the first few minutes of exiting the plane?
-Well firstly, you will step out of an airconditioned environment into very warm and humid conditions, which can be a shock to the unsuspecting on their first visit to the tropics.
+Well firstly, you will step out of an airconditioned environment into very warm and humid conditions day or night, which can be a shock to the unsuspecting on their first visit to the tropics.
 Next, if your flight is unable to park at the terminal for disembarkation, you will probably be herded onto a bus delivering you to the terminal.
 This is not always the case and can depend on your arrival time as well as which airline you are travelling with.

-The payment counter for airport taxi fares is to your right as you exit the terminal.
+If you have not made arrangements for someone to meet you, you will also notice an opportunity on the right to book and pay for a taxi.
 Usually, there is a price board showing fixed fares to each suburb.
-You will require local currency if you choose to travel by airport taxi.
-As a guide only and depending on where you are staying, you could be charged from Rp35000 ($3.50) to Tuban and up to Rp100000 ($10.00) to Kerobokan, however if you booked your holiday through a travel agent this will not be an issue because your transport will be waiting.
+Once you have paid for taxi trip to your nominated address, you will be given a slip to pass on to the taxi driver.
+As a guide only and depending on where you are staying, you could be charged from Rp35000 ($3.50) to Tuban and up to Rp100000 ($10.00) to Kerobokan.
+However, if you booked your holiday through a travel agent this will not be an issue, because your transport will be waiting.